chupan1218/Informeasure/README.md

 [5] Hausser J. and Strimmer K. Entropy inference and the James-Stein estimator, with application to nonlinear gene association networks[J].
 The Journal of Machine Learning Research, 2009, 10, 1469-1484.

-# Citation
-Please cite the following paper if you use Informeasure in your research.

-__*Pan C*__, He Y, Yang F and Zeng X*.
-Informeasure: a tool to quantify the dependence between variables in biological regulatory network from an information theory perspective. **_Bio_**, 2020, xx(x):x-x.